Home » FAQs

-Yes, we have a large range of inlets to replace those broken and discoloured inlets, including Kiwivac, Cen-vac, Compact, Vaculine, Plastiflex, Vacuvalve and Deco.
+Yes, we have a large range of inlets (also known as face plates or outlet valves) to replace those broken and discoloured inlets, including Kiwivac, Cen-vac, Compact, Vaculine, Plastiflex, Vacuvalve and Deco.
 We also have some metal inlets.
 Contact your local dealer on 0800 354 948.

 The short answer is No.

 An ‘Air Driven’ Turbo vacuum head will work on either a standard hose or switch hose (one that has an on/off button) on the handle.

 They are ideal for picking up animal hair and on hard to vacuum carpets.

 Check out our Air Driven Turbo heads under ‘Accessories’ or give us a call.